Prepare your video for streaming with Segue: Introduction

 \name uses a simulation-based method, exploring and evaluating segmentations and augmentations of a video across a broad set of network traces.
 In such simulations, the provider's ABR adaptation algorithm is used to make decisions, and their QoE function is used rank the candidate chunkings.
-We also compare performance with \name's chunking to that of several chunking heuristics drawn from intuition, revealing how the inability of the latter to account for context and adaptation leads to significantly worse performance than \name.
-Some of these heuristics still improve over constant-length segmentation and a constant set of bitrate tracks, the improvements are just smaller than \name's.
+We compare \name's chunking performance to several heuristics drawn from intuition, revealing how the inability of the latter to account for context and adaptation leads to significantly worse performance than our proposal.
+While some of these heuristics still improve over constant-length segmentation and a constant set of bitrate tracks, the improvements are just smaller than \name's.

 We implement \name atop an unmodified \hc video encoding pipeline.
 Our implementation uses \ff with the \libh library.
-We modify the DASH player~\cite{dash_reference} to support \name, but like past work~\cite{pensieve_paper}, use this implementation only to demonstrate the high fidelity of a simulator that is orders of magnitude faster.
-We then use the simulator to extensively evaluate the performance with \name's chunkings across a diverse set of videos and network traces, and three adaptation algorithms from past work.
+We modify the reference DASH player implementation~\cite{dash_reference} to support \name, but like past work~\cite{pensieve_paper}, use this implementation only to demonstrate the high fidelity of a simulator that is orders of magnitude faster.
+We then use the simulator to extensively evaluate the performance with \name's chunkings across a diverse set of videos and network traces, and four adaptation algorithms from past work.

 We show that especially in low-bandwidth conditions, \name yields large improvements in QoE, $9\%$ on average across traces and videos (\S\ref{ssec:res_summary}).

 To summarize, we make the following contributions: